Jewels of Vietnam & Cambodia

 People in a boat on the Song Huong (Perfume River), Hue, Thua Thien-Hue, Vietnam

-Enjoy a tour of Hanoi city where we visit the Ethnology Museum followed by the Hanoi downtown where the action is.
-We will stop to see Hanoi Opera House and walk to Hoan Kiem Lake.
-Historical buildings like the Hanoi Post Office, City Hall, Flower Garden & Ly Thai To Statue, St. Joseph Cathedral all add to the mosaic that Hanoi offers.
-We have a fun one-hour pedicab ride around the Old Quarters of Ha Noi and visit Bach Ma Temple and Ma May Ancient House.
-Our day culminates at the busy Hang Da Market before we take a late evening flight to Hue.
-Upon arrival we are met and transferred to our hotel for our 2 night stay.
+Enjoy a tour of Hanoi, where we visit the Ethnology Museum, followed by the vibrant downtown area.
+We’ll stop to see the Hanoi Opera House and take a walk to Hoan Kiem Lake.
+Historical landmarks like the Hanoi Post Office, City Hall, Flower Garden, Ly Thai To Statue, and St. Joseph Cathedral all contribute to the rich mosaic that Hanoi offers.
+We’ll then embark on a fun, one-hour pedicab ride through the Old Quarter, visiting Bach Ma Temple and Ma May Ancient House.
+Our day ends at the bustling Hang Da Market before we take a late evening flight to Hue.

-Overnight: Thanh Lich Royal Boutique Hotel, Hue Boutique deluxe Rooms (2 nights) (B)
+Overnight: Thanh Lich Royal Boutique Hotel (4-star - Boutique Deluxe Room), Hue (2 nights) (B)

 Day 05: Hue

-A jaunt to Tu Duc Tomb, once the Royal Palace of Tu Duc, is where our day begins.
-Constructed between 1864 and 1867, its pavilions are framed in a tranquil setting of forested hills and lakes.
-The Khai Dinh Tomb, the last monument of the Nguyen dynasty, sits magnificently on the slopes of Chau E Mountain in Chau Chau Village and houses a long staircase flanked by dragons and decorated with stunning ceiling murals and ceramic frescoes.
-We will have a hot lunch before we get to the bank of the Perfume River, Thien Mu Pagoda was a hotbed of anti-government protests during the early 1960s.
-The Emperor Minh Mang Tomb complex built in 1840, is known for its magnificent architecture, military statuaries and elaborate decorations.
-It is perhaps the most beautiful of Hue's pagodas and tombs, a fitting end to a spectacular day.
+Our day begins with a visit to Tu Duc Tomb, once the Royal Palace of Tu Duc.
+Constructed between 1864 and 1867, its pavilions are set amidst tranquil forested hills and lakes.
+Next, we visit the Khai Dinh Tomb, the final monument of the Nguyen dynasty, majestically perched on the slopes of Chau E Mountain in Chau Chau Village.
+Its long staircase, flanked by dragons, leads to stunning ceiling murals and ceramic frescoes.
+After enjoying a hot lunch, we head to the banks of the Perfume River to visit Thien Mu Pagoda, a key site of anti-government protests in the early 1960s.
+We then explore the Emperor Minh Mang Tomb complex, built in 1840, renowned for its magnificent architecture, military statuaries, and intricate decorations.
+It is perhaps the most beautiful of Hue's pagodas and tombs, a perfect end to a spectacular day.
 (B, L)

 Day 06: Hue/Danang/Hoi An (Drive)